ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/additional_fields.rst

     }

 .. attention::
-    When sending a request to the ``/v3/indicators`` endpoint with ``?fields=threatAssess`` appended to the request, the following fields will be included in the response:
+    When sending a request to the ``/v3/indicators`` endpoint with ``?fields=threatAssess`` appended to the end of the request URL, the following fields will be included in the API response:

     - ``threatAssessRating``
     - ``threatAssessConfidence``